-We often look back to our happy memories in the darkest hours of our lives.
-And when we relive them, our happy memories have the power to make us smile and sometimes, also laugh.
+We often look back on our happy memories in the darkest hours of our lives.
+And when we relive them, our sweet memories have the power to make us smile and sometimes, also laugh.
 Happy memories are our crutch in old age, salve when we're in pain, and companion during loneliness.
 We seldom know that we are making happy memories.
 In fact, most of us don’t even know we are making them when we are in the moment.

 But if happy memories are so important, why don’t we make a sincere effort to create them?
 Meik Wiking, in his book The Art of Making Happy Memories, does just that.
 As the CEO of the Happiness Research Institute, he decided to understand happy memories better.

 In 2018, the Happiness Research Institute conducted a global study on Happy Memories.
 The study was conducted across continents, countries, and cities.
 People of different ages and ethnicities took the survey.
 And after analyzing thousands of responses, patterns started to emerge.
-It turns out, there is a recipe for making happy memories.
+It turns out, that there is a recipe for making happy memories.
 In this article, we talk through the ingredients.
 What makes happy memories, well, happy?
 Broadly speaking, there are 8 ingredients:

 Novelty and extraordinary

 We tend to remember moments that are new, and different from our daily experiences.
 Memories from our trip, our first kiss, our first job, that skydiving, etc. When we experience something for the first time, and when it is a pleasant experience, we tend to store those experiences as good memories.

 Happy memories involve us entirely.
 We don’t just remember that trip we took because it was an extraordinary experience, but we also remember it because the trip had our full attention.
 We were cut off from work and the daily grind and dedicated all our attention to the moment.
 When we are on that first date, we are so involved with our partner that the rest of the world seems to fade away.

 Interspersed throughout the article are beautiful memories quotes and making memories captions to give you more context to the article.